sunflowerlabapps/rn-document-viewer/README.md

 2. Append the following lines to `android/settings.gradle`:
    ```
-   include ':react-native-doc-viewer'
+   include ':rn-document-viewer'
-   project(':react-native-doc-viewer').projectDir = new File(rootProject.projectDir, 	'../node_modules/react-native-doc-viewer/android')
+   project(':rn-document-viewer').projectDir = new File(rootProject.projectDir, 	'../node_modules/rn-document-viewer/android')
    ```
 3. Insert the following lines inside the dependencies block in `android/app/build.gradle`:
    ```
-     compile project(':react-native-doc-viewer')
+     compile project(':rn-document-viewer')
    ```

 #### Windows on the Roadmap

 [Read it! :D](https://github.com/ReactWindows/react-native)

-1. In Visual Studio add the `RNReactNativeDocViewer.sln` in `node_modules/react-native-react-native-doc-viewer/windows/RNReactNativeDocViewer.sln` folder to their solution, reference from their app.
+1. In Visual Studio add the `RNReactNativeDocViewer.sln` in `node_modules/react-native-rn-document-viewer/windows/RNReactNativeDocViewer.sln` folder to their solution, reference from their app.
 2. Open up your `MainPage.cs` app

 - Add `using com.Philipphecht.RNReactNativeDocViewer;` to the usings at the top of the file